About Our City

 Over the years the area gained population and changed from an agricultural community to a thriving suburban community.
 In 1829 only a handful of residents lived in the Atherton Settlement.
 According to the 2010 Census the City's population is now 29,999.

 Three school districts, Bendle, Bentley and Atherton, are located entirely within the City of Burton.
 Four additional districts, Carman-Ainsworth, Davison, Kearsley and Grand Blanc border the City and are partially located within the City limits.

 Recreational opportunities abound in Burton.
 The park system includes Kelly Lake Park, a 40 acre facility with a lake, nature trails, picnic pavilion, and a newly asphalted bike path.
 Settlement Park, a passive linear park along Thread Creak, boasts a relaxing opportunity to fish and picnic.
 For-Mar Nature Preserve and Arboretum, a 380 acre complex, features the DeWaters Education Center and the Corydon E. Foot Bird Collection.
-In addition to its parks Burton is home to two 18-hole golf courses and a year-round indoor ice skating arena.
+In addition to its parks, Burton is home to two 18-hole golf courses and a year-round indoor ice skating arena, Crystal Mountain.

 On May 26, 1997 the City of Burton Veterans Memorial was dedicated to honor those who served in our country's military forces.
 The memorial has become a proud addition to the city and is the focal point of the city's Memorial Day celebration.